Planning an Ireland Itinerary That Won’t Ruin Your Vacation

 Step 4: Use an online map (like Google maps) to calculate distances between the center of groupings and other sites.
 This will give you travel distances and travel times (calculated by road speed limits).

 Step 5: For times under 3 hours, add on at least 30 minutes.
 For 3-5 hours add on 45 minutes.
 For over 5 hours, add on another hour.
-This will give you more realistic driving times (you rarely go as fast as the posted speeds in Ireland).
+This will give you more realistic driving times (you rarely go as fast as the posted speeds on the regional roads in Ireland).

 Step 6: How much time are you (realistically) ok with driving each day?